wba6/computer-assisted-proofs/Deep-Dive.md

   - **C. Final Thoughts**
     - The evolving nature of mathematical proof.
     - The ongoing dialogue between tradition and innovation in mathematics.
+### **Conclusion**

+Computer-assisted proofs have revolutionized mathematics by providing solutions to problems that are otherwise unfeasible by traditional methods.
+Some examples of where computer-assisted proofs shine are:

+1. Handling complexity: Manages extensive case analyses and complex calculations
+2. Advancing rigor of computer-assisted proofs: Automated theorem-proving systems allow for formal proofs to be produced to ensure accuracy of computer-assisted proofs.
+3. Promotes collaboration: Computer tools allow mathematicians to connect ideas, test conjectures, and verify steps of proofs.
+4. Beyond Traditional Mathematics: Computer-assisted proofs inspire new questions and methods due to the endless possibilities of technology.

+While computer-assisted proofs offer a type of precision humans do not, they challenge traditional notions of mathematical proof by prioritizing correctness over human comprehensibility.
+Trust in these proofs relies on the reliability of software and hardware, as well as advances in formal verification tools.
+Despite philosophical concerns about their explanatory power, computer-assisted proofs are increasingly accepted as they expand the scope of mathematics.